Data Analysis 10 min read

 The Economics of an OnlyFans Agency: Revenue Models, Margins, and Break-Even Analysis

-Real numbers from running an OnlyFans agency — what the revenue model actually looks like, what it costs to operate, where margins compress, and what break-even looks like per creator at different roster sizes.
+Real numbers from running an OnlyFans agency — what the revenue model actually looks like, what it costs to operate, where margins compress, and how to calculate break-even per creator at different roster sizes.

 Every few months we get a message from someone who wants to start an OnlyFans agency.
-They’ve done the back-of-napkin math: creator makes $10,000/month, agency takes 40%, that’s $4,000 per creator, sign 10 creators and you’re making $40,000 a month.
+They’ve done the back-of-napkin math: creator makes $10,000/month, agency takes 50%, that’s $4,000 per creator after the platform cut, sign 10 creators and you’re making $40,000 a month.
 Easy.

-That math is not wrong exactly.
+That math isn’t wrong exactly.
 It’s just missing every number that matters.

 The Revenue Model, Precisely

-The standard agency split is 60/40 in favor of the creator, applied to net revenue — meaning after OnlyFans takes its 20% platform cut.
+The standard agency split is 50/50, applied to net revenue — meaning after OnlyFans takes its 20% platform cut.

 Walk through a concrete example.
 A creator grosses $10,000 in a month:

-So the agency earns $3,200 on a creator who grossed $10,000.
-That’s 32 cents on every gross dollar — not 40 cents.
+The agency earns $4,000 on a creator who grossed $10,000.
+That’s 40 cents on every gross dollar — not 50 cents.
 This distinction matters when you’re modeling a portfolio.

-- 65/35 net — occasionally for top-tier creators with significant leverage (300K+ followers, established audience)
+• 55/45 net — occasionally offered to top-tier creators with significant leverage (300K+ followers, established audience)

 The Cost Structure